 - Thank you for your business!

 - Thank you for your support during these unprecedented times!

 - Thank you for supporting my small business and helping to keep our doors open!

 - Thank you for being part of the COMPANY NAME family.

 Sample business thank you messages, remove ‘Thank you for your business’ from your vocabulary by following these examples.

-There are certain key phrases that are so commonly used, they begin to lose their content value.
+There are certain key phrases that are so commonly used, they begin to lose their value.
 ‘Thank you for your business’ is one of them.
-Finding ways to show your thanks in new ways will only add to the personal note.
+Finding ways to show your thanks in new ways will only give your note more sincerity.

 You’ve got some tips under your belt, time to get writing.
 Here are 11 scenarios as well as sample message examples of what you can write in your own business thank you cards.

 For someone who helped you start your business.

 Despite the bumps and bruises that have come along with 2020, the business is booming and that’s largely due to your wise guidance.
 Thank you so much for believing in my idea from the start and playing such an integral role in turning it into a reality.